Checkov

 This runs all validation tools including Checkov, ensuring security checks pass before deployment.
 Failed checks block the pipeline, preventing unsafe infrastructure from reaching production.

-For complete details on how Checkov integrates into the automated workflow, see the CI/CD Workflow documentation.
+For complete details on how Checkov integrates into the automated workflow, see the CI/CD Workflows documentation.

 Best practices